Bromley Mansion, First floor, Bedroom

 They both took a beat, processing that statement.
 Frankie lowered his head to the floor and she watched, stunned, as he tried to control his breathing.
 This argument was taking a lot more out of them than expected.
 He'd just confessed to something both of them had not anticipated.

 She sat on her bed, slowly, feeling the mattress dent under her weight and the weight of his words settling on her shoulders.
 She couldn't even bring herself to raise her voice anymore.
-"I don't believe you"
+"I don't believe you.
+I'm know that I'm nothing to you."

 His scoff was bitter.
 "That's because you convince yourself that everything I tell you is a lie"

 "No, it's because it doesn't make sense.
 If you actually wanted me, for whatever reason, then why did you refuse to talk to me?
 You did everything to make me feel worthless!
-That doesn't seem like you wanted me.
-It was like you did it because you wanted to humiliate me.
+It was like you did it because you wanted to humiliate me, break me all over again.
 How was I meant to not misunderstand?"

-"Don't you get it?" he was frustrated again, "I broke the rules.
-I betrayed your father's trust.
-I lost control.
+"Don't you get it?" he was frustrated again, "I went against the rules.
+I betrayed your father's trust because I lost control of myself.
 I'd failed in my job by doing the most stupid, reckless thing possible and today you just proved me right.
 I should never have trusted you enough to let you go free"

 "My attempt to run had nothing to do with you.
 I would have done it even if you'd cuffed me as soon as my father walked in.
 This isn't about you cutting me loose"

 "Now it is.
 Now I was ordered to use whatever means necessary to get your acceptance.
 You could have behaved and at least pretended to comply with the situation.
 You made this about me with your idiotic stunt just now.
-This means that if I fail, I'll lose what I worked for and you will probably be handed over to some psychologist who will brainwash you into believing that being a vampire is the only way.
+This means that if I fail, I'll lose what I worked for and you will probably be handed over to some psychologist who uses methods none of us want to think about.
 The boss didn't come for a surprise visit.
 He gave me an ultimatum until the end of the week and we're only going to make it if you stop fighting and listen to me"

 He looked at her then, really looked at her and she thought she saw pity in his calculated gaze that held so much energy, passion but so little deep emotion.
 She almost understood his predicament but she didn't want to be the good girl here.
 That would undermine everything she'd sworn to herself she stood for.
 Her rebellion was a reminder of all those that had let their lives for her father's wealth.
 Frankie couldn't see that, even if she wanted him to.
 He'd long since accepted his identity.